Oklahoma National Guard Soldiers attached to 5th Armored Brigade help local non-profit secure $100,000 grant

 |1

-This work, Oklahoma National Guard Soldiers attached to 5th Armored Brigade help local non-profit secure $100,000 grant [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Oklahoma National Guard Soldiers attached to 5th Armored Brigade help local non-profit secure $100,000 grant, by SSG Timothy Gray, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Oklahoma National Guard Soldiers attached to 5th Armored Brigade help local non-profit secure $100,000 grant

 LEAVE A COMMENT